 Some sites need it, most sites ignore it.

-Most of the time the “www.” is optional, and actually redundant.
-I see people taking the time to type (or say) “www.” when it’s a completely unnecessary waste of space and sylables.
+Most of the time, the “www.” is optional and redundant.
+I see people taking the time to type (or say) “www.” even though it’s a completely unnecessary waste of space and syllables.

 But once upon a time, there was a reason.

 Become a Patron of Ask Leo! and go ad-free!

 The “www” in URLs is an acronym for World Wide Web, and in the past indicated the specific server(s) used to handle webpage requests.
 Today, it’s largely redundant and need not be specified in most URLs.
 Different websites may behave slightly differently with and without “www” being specified, but they’ll generally work properly either way.

 Originally, the idea was that “www.” specified what you were trying to do so you could be sent to the right server.

 Servers hosting websites on the World Wide Web had names beginning with a “www.” prefix.
 That’s all it really meant.
 You might also see servers available for File Transfer Protocol access use an “ftp.” prefix, servers that handle mail might start with “mail.”, and so on.